-To further characterize the environmental conditions near each sampling site, we used publicly available geographic information system (GIS) data and processed these data in R (v3.6.3) with the raster (v3.1-5) and sf (v0.9-5) packages (Hijmans, 2020; Pebesma, 2018; R Core Team, 2020).
-We used GIS maps produced for the assessment of evapotranspiration in the state of Hawaii at 250 meter resolution to assess various average annual climate parameter values for our sampling sites, including air temperature, surface temperature, available soil moisture, and leaf area index (LAI) (T. W. Giambelluca, Shuai, Barnes, & Alliss, 2014).
-LAI guantifies the amount of vegetation in a given area as the ratio of one-sided leaf area to ground area.
-We also used GIS data from the Rainfall Atlas of Hawaii to determine mean annual rainfall totals at approximately 250 meter resolution (Frazier, Giambelluca, Diaz, & Needham, 2016; Thomas W. Giambelluca et al., 2013) and two GIS maps generated for the Carbon Assessment of Hawaii (CAH) to determine the land cover and habitat status at our sampling sites at 30 meter resolution (Jacobi, Price, Fortini, Gon, & Berkowitz, 2017).
-We use the term land cover to describe characteristics of the plant communities within each 30 meter map unit and the term habitat status to describe the condition of those plant communities.
+To further characterize the environmental conditions near each sampling site, we used publicly available geographic information system (GIS) data and processed these data in R (v3.6.3) with the RASTER (v3.1-5) and sF (v0.9-5) packages (Hijmans, 2020; Pebesma, 2018; R Core Team, 2020).
+We used GIS maps produced for the assessment of evapotranspiration in the state of Hawaii at 250 m resolution to assess various average annual climate parameter values for our sampling sites, including air temperature, surface temperature, available soil moisture, and leaf area index (LAI; Giambelluca et al., 2014).
+LAI quantifies the amount of vegetation in a given area as the ratio of one-sided leaf area to ground area.
+We also used GIS data from the Rainfall Atlas of Hawaii to determine mean annual rainfall totals at approximately 250 m resolution (Frazier et al., 2016; Giambelluca et al., 2013) and two GIS maps generated for the Carbon Assessment of Hawaii (CAH) to determine the land cover and habitat status at our sampling sites at 30 m resolution (Jacobi et al., 2017).
+We use the term land cover to describe characteristics of the plant communities within each 30 m map unit and the term habitat status to describe the condition of those plant communities.
 The CAH land cover map uses a hierarchical classification system that allows the user to group the mapped units into different configurations, including 48 detailed plant community units, 27 generalized land cover units, 13 biome units, and seven major land cover units.
 The CAH habitat status map depicts the distribution of plant communities that are (1) dominated by native species, (2) mixed native and alien species, (3) heavily disturbed areas with few native species, and (4) areas with less than five percent vegetation cover.
 We renamed classifications from the CAH habitat status map to native, introduced, disturbed, and bare.
-Bare habitats contain little vegetation mostly due to recent lava flows and we did not include this habitat class in enrichment analyses because it was sampled infrequently (10 samples) and Caenorhabditis nematodes were never found there.
+Bare habitats contain little vegetation mostly due to recent lava flows, and we did not include this habitat class in enrichment analyses because it was sampled infrequently (10 samples) and Caenorhabditis nematodes were never found there.